tableau/TabPy/docs/server-config.md

 method based on the scheme of the `Authorization` header sent by the client (`Basic` or `Bearer`), so both can be used against the same server.

+JWKS lookups are cached, but because TabPy serves requests on a single thread, a slow or unresponsive IdP during a cache-cold fetch (startup, or a key rotation) will briefly stall all concurrent requests, not just the one that triggered the fetch.

 ### Endpoint Security

 All endpoints require authentication if it is enabled for the server.